flatstack-warsaw-dashboard/screenshot_poster/README.md

 # About

-Post screenshot of FS dashboard every weekday at 9AM to #general
+Post screenshot of FS dashboard every weekday at 8:30 AM to #education

 ## Useful commands